Ď㽶ĘÓƵ

 While Henry Ford is known for sparking Americans' love affair with the auto industry, many don't know that he was also a sort of environmentalist way ahead of his time.
 Sadly, he also had a dark side.

 Henry Ford was rich and famous.
 It is not hard to understand why.
 After all, he converted the automobile from an expensive novelty into a vehicle affordable for the middle class and in the process sparked Americans’ enduring love affair with their cars.
 His introduction of the assembly line that churned out the celebrated model T revolutionized transportation.
 Ford had no formal education but he was a whiz when it came to tinkering with machinery.
 He had become infatuated with the “horseless carriage” at the age of twelve when he saw a primitive version and within two decades while working as an engineer in the Edison Illuminating Company of Detroit he had built a self-propelled “Ford Quadricycle.”
+That, however, was not what propelled him to fame.
+It was his founding of the Ford Motor Company in 1903 that made his name recognizable around the world.
 At the age of thirty-six he resigned and founded the “Detroit Automobile Company,” later to become the “Ford Motor Company.”

 Ford’s interests extended beyond automobiles.
 He was a sort of environmentalist ahead of his time.
 From scraps of the wood used in his cars, Ford formulated charcoal briquets and partnered with Thomas Edison to research botanicals that could produce rubber in America.
 He believed that plants were capable of furnishing useful materials and he became particularly interested in soybeans.